ludavid15/notes/engineering/_posts/2022-12-10-satellites.md

 ## Orbits

-In this post we'll focus on Earth Orbits.
+In this post we'll focus on Earth Orbits (in constrast to interplanetary missions).
 For the most part these can be roughly categorized by their altitude, eccentricity, and inclination.

 | Name  | Description
 |--     |--